 AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

-- some buttons are not announced in a useful way by the screen reader
+- some older PDFs may not be announced in a useful way by a screen reader

 Feedback and contact information